 Before beginning any sewing projects, make sure that you prewash your fabric!
 This ensures the work of carefully cutting patterns to size is not entirely wasted.
 It also prevents the dye from a new fabric staining everything else in your laundry load.
 A good rule of thumb is to always follow washing instructions for your fabric.

-As we said before, different types of thread are good for different purposes.
+As we said before, different types of threads are good for different purposes.
 Cotton thread is more expensive than polyester, but polyester tends to tangle more easily.
 Quilting thread is very strong and can cut you if you try to break it by hand.
 It would be best to have those thread scissors nearby.